filipe-freitas-dev/user_register_api/README.md

 # user_register_api
-A simple system to register user on database developed in Rust 🦀
+A simple system to register user on database developed in Rust using Rocket and Diesel 🦀